-thePipeLine follows the adage of Katherine Graham, the owner of the Washington Post at the time of the Watergate Scandal, who said,
+thePipeLine follows the adage of Katherine Graham, the owner of the Washington Post at the time of the Watergate Scandal, who stood by the old journalistic mantra,

 ‘News is what someone wants suppressed.
 Everything else is just advertising’

-As a result thePipeLine has huge respect for Whistleblowers who often run personal risks to leak such stories in the public interest.
+As a result thePipeLine has huge respect for Whistleblowers who often run personal risks to share such stories in the public interest.

-Therefore we promise that we will do all that we can to protect our sources, and we will never disclose or quote a source by name without your express permission.
+- Therefore we promise that we will do all that we can to protect our sources, and we will never Disclose, Identify, or Quote, a source by name without your express permission.

 To back this up we promise to abide by the UK National Union of Journalists Code of Conduct which states that a journalist;